simonracz/elf-binary/README.md

 # elf-binary
 Code created during recording the [Writing a Linux ELF Binary by Hand](https://youtu.be/JM9jX2aqkog) video.

-We write a 164 bytes long 64 bit ELF binary.
+We write a 164 bytes long x86-64 ELF binary.
 A proper hello world executable.

 # Requirements
 Just a C compiler.